redkite-labs/redkitecms-docs/book/interface.rst

 The interface
 -------------

-After you sign in, RedKite CMS redirects you to the main page of yoursite and loads the editor to manage the whole website.
+After you sign in, RedKite CMS redirects you to the main page of your website.
+Then it loads the editor to manage the whole website.

-RedKite CMS is an inline application, this means you can edit the website contents directly on each page of your website.
+RedKite CMS is an inline application.
+This means you can edit the website contents directly on each page of your website.

 The control panel